kean/articles/2021-03-24-concurrency.markdown

 ## Locks

-Nuke also extensively uses locks([`NSLock`](https://developer.apple.com/documentation/foundation/nslock)) for syncrhonization. `ImageCache`, `DataCache`, `ResumableData`  – there are plenty of components that use them.
+Nuke also extensively uses locks([`NSLock`](https://developer.apple.com/documentation/foundation/nslock)) for synchronization. `ImageCache`, `DataCache`, `ResumableData`  – there are plenty of components that use them.
 They all have public synchronous APIs, so they have to be thread-safe.

 There isn't much to say about locks.
-There are easy to use and efficient.
+There are easy to use and fast[^6].
 I don't trust any of the performance benchmarks that measure the performance difference between different synchronization instruments.
 If there even is a measurable difference, it's irrelevant in the scenarios where I use them.

+[^6]: Especially after the recent-ish performance optimizations, which I can't find a link for right now.
+Locks are especially efficient in situations where there isn't a lot of contention, so they don't need to go to the kernel level.

 ## Atomics

-I've been using atomic operations (`OSAtomicIncrement64`, `OSCompareAndSwap`) in a couple of places in Nuke before, for example for generating unique task IDs in the pipeline. when Thread Sanizer was introduced it started emiting fasle positive warnings to the users, so I replace all instances of CAS with locks or refactored some code to not require syncrhonization in the first place.
+I've been using atomic operations (`OSAtomicIncrement64`, `OSCompareAndSwap`) in a couple of places in Nuke before, for example for generating unique task IDs in the pipeline. when Thread Sanizer was introduced it started emiting fasle positive warnings to the users, so I replace all instances of CAS with locks or refactored some code to not require synchronization in the first place.
 There wasn't much impact on performance for the scenarios where I was using them.

 <img class="NewScreenshot" src="{{ site.url }}/images/posts/concurrency/access-race.png">